-Note: This is part of a series of pieces providing a pastoral response to COVID and lockdowns in the church.
+Note: This post is the third in a series, “Technologizing of Worship Before, During, and After COVID: Epistemology, Eschatology, and Presence,“ part of a larger project suggesting a pastoral response to COVID and lockdowns in the church.
 Read more and subscribe here.

 So far we have seen that a modern scientific worldview has difficulty accounting for the immaterial “essence” of human personhood, and therefore cannot meaningfully balance the risks of physical and spiritual harms.
 In this installment, we compare “scientific” ways of knowing (epistemology) with other means of knowing that are just as important for human life and purpose: knowing through love, and knowing through ritual.
 Knowing truth about God and ourselves by these means gives us purpose and hope.